Part 16: Design Trajectories with Astrogator

 Set Eccentricity and Inclination as the Equality Constraints (dependent variables).
 Target an eccentricity of 0 within a 0.001 tolerance, and a 2 degree inclination within 0.01 degree of tolerance.

-4. Select the Use for Inclination check box.
+3. Select the Inclination Use check box.

-5. Select the Desired Value field.
+4. Select the Desired Value cell.

 Running the Entire Mission Control Sequence

 4. Bring the 3D Graphics window to the front.
-You can see the iterations, the last one placing the satellite at the desired eccentricity and inclination.

-SOI Iterations
+5. SOI Iterations

 Removing iterations